iTsukiyomi/fastapi-projects/README.md

 some of my fastapi projects

 ## MangaDex cli
-A cli application to search and get info about mangas.\n Built using Tenrai API, completely compatible with Jikan API.
+A cli application to search and get info about mangas.

+Built using Tenrai API, completely compatible with Jikan API.
 ### How to use
 Search an anime (to get the MAL (MyAnimeList) id)